mbilalzafar/fair-classification/README.md

 Covariance between sensitive feature and decision from distance boundary : 0.809
 ```

 We can see that the classifier decisions reflect the biases contained in the original data, and the p-rule is 48%, showing the unfairness of classifier outcomes.
-The reason why the classifier shows similar biases as ones contained in the data is that the classifier model tries to minimize the loss (or maximize accuracy) on the training data by learning the patterns in the data as much as possible.
-One of the patterns was the unfairness w.r.t. the sensitive feature, and the classifier ended up copying that as well.
+The reason why the classifier shows similar biases as ones contained in the data is that the classifier model tries to minimize the loss (or maximize the accuracy) on the training data by learning the patterns in the data as best as possible.
+One of the patterns was the unfairness w.r.t. the sensitive feature, and the classifier ended up learning that as well.

 ###1.3.
 Optimizing classifier accuracy subject to fairness constraints

 Next, we will try to make these outcomes fair by still **optimizing for classifier accuracy**, but **subject it to fairness constraints**.
-Refer to Section 3.2 of our paper for more details.
+Refer to Section 3.2 of our [paper](http://arxiv.org/pdf/1507.05259v3.pdf) for more details.

 ```python
 apply_fairness_constraints = 1 # set this flag to one since we want to optimize accuracy subject to fairness constraints